theflynn49/fsudoku/README.md

 -Use the '1' to '9' keys to write a digit in a cell.
 Use '0' to erase a cell

--You ca enter "notes" in a cell by typing "Alt-1" to "Alt-9" ; AltGr works too.
+-You can enter "notes" in a cell by typing "Alt-1" to "Alt-9" ; AltGr works too.
 '0' erase the notes also.

 -You can use "BackSpace" to UNDO a move, helping backing track manually.
 "TAB" will REDO your moves.
- The memory for moves is limited to ithe last 40 moves, until z88dk supports ADL=1 code :D
+ The memory for moves is limited to the last 40 moves, until z88dk supports ADL=1 code ...

--P will compute the notes for you, filling them with all the possible values for each cell, only regarding the sudoku rules.
-If you hit 'P' again, you'll get your notes back. modifying the computed notes makes them into your personal notes.
+-P will compute the notes for you, filling them with all the possible values for each cell, only in regard of the sudoku rules.
+If you hit 'P' again, you'll get your own notes back. modifying the computed notes makes them becoming your personal notes.

 -W changes the "W"arning level in case of errors.
 If "None" is selected, you will NOT be warned until the last digit is entered in the last free cell, making finding the error painful and cumbersome, but